 History of the Center

-Almost sixty years after its founding, social scientists continue to work together to address social problems and research issues, to train students in research methods and to contribute to the scholarly atmosphere of Mississippi State University.
-Its various interdisciplinary research enterprises provide a steady stream of innovative projects and creative investigations.
+After over 70 years, the SSRC continues to work to address social problems and research issues, train students in research methods, and contribute to the scholarly atmosphere of Mississippi State University.